noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 The first thing we do here is assert that the vote has not ended.

-`assert()` takes two arguments: the assertion, in this case that `storage.voteEnded` is not false, and the error thrown if the assertion fails.
+`assert()` takes two arguments: the assertion, in this case that `storage.vote_ended` is not false, and the error thrown if the assertion fails.

 The code after the assertion will only run if the assertion is true.
 In this snippet, we read the current vote tally at the voteId, add 1 to it, and write this new number to the voteId.
 The `Field` element allows us to use `+` to add to an integer.